marco-amorim/marco-amorim/README.md

 💻 Full Stack Developer at [@Unimed](https://www.linkedin.com/company/unimeddobrasil/) <br>
 🎓 Graduating in Information Systems at [@Unisul](http://www.unisul.br/), currently on the 7th semester <br>
 🇧🇷 Living in Florianópolis, Brazil <br>
-🇱🇺 Luxembourg citizen with plans to live in Europe <br>

 ### What I'm working on 👨‍💻